Frequently Asked Questions

 Deciding to take legal action to obtain compensation for an injury or loss is a big decision.
 Many people rush into compensation cases, lured by the possibility of large financial awards, without taking the time to check whether their solicitor has the qualifications or expertise to manage your case efficiently and successfully.

 A compensation case can take some time from start to finish, and so it is worth spending an extra few days on selecting your solicitor.
 Television, radio, magazines and the internet are full of compensation firms looking for business, and you should know how to distinguish the good from the bad.
 Choosing the wrong solicitor can result in an unsuccessful claim or one where you end up paying the solicitor a large percentage of your award.
-Whether at home or abroad on holiday, at work in the UK, or travelling the roads, Liddy’s Solicitors can help you with your accident and compensation claims.

 What do you mean by ‘No Win No Fee’?

 If you lose your claim we will arrange it so that you are not responsible to anybody with respect to legal costs.
 Your only obligation is to co-operate throughout the case, including following legal advice.

 How can I check a solicitor’s track record?